 My concerns are as follows:

 Here’s a bit of a spoiler, and I have to bring this up because I can’t resist talking about it.
 Skip ahead if you must.
 Ok, fans here’s a first: There’s no scroll at the beginning of this film.
-The nostalgia worthy trumpets and bright, bold letters have been laid to rest.
+The nostalgia-worthy trumpets and bright, bold letters have been laid to rest.
 Instead, there is an interlude: Erso’s compact heart-wrenching package.

-Rogue One is by far and away the most beautiful Star Wars movie ever.
+Rogue One is by far and away from the most beautiful Star Wars movie ever.
 The single shots are like portraits perfectly lit.
 There are strong touches to Douglas Slocombe, the Director of Photography on Indiana Jones and the Temple of Doom.
 The fight scenes are just as breathtaking as the naval battles, as the intimate, quiet scenes.
-The stunning Greig Fraser (Zero Dark Thirty, Killing Them Softly, Foxcatcher) has outdone himself; and the impeccable Donnie Yen as Chirrut Îmwe, brings martial arts to the Star Wars Universe and nerd paradise reigns.
+The stunning Greig Fraser (Zero Dark Thirty, Killing Them Softly, Foxcatcher) has outdone himself; and the impeccable Donnie Yen as Chirrut Îmwe brings martial arts to the Star Wars Universe and nerd paradise reigns.
 His staff is a crazy cool weapon that can be lethal or nonlethal at will.
 I honestly wished he was the central character of the film.

 When combined with his sidekick/bodyguard/best friend Baze Malbus, played by Wen Jiang, a bromance forms.
 If Îmwe walks softly and carries a big stick, Malbus Stomps the yard and stays strapped.
 His gun is a mixture between a bazooka and the cow brain scrambler from No Country for Old Men.